Posts

 Image

 The legendary Eau Rouge: a 300km/h test of courage in the heart of the Belgian Ardennes.
-Located in the rolling hills of the Belgian Ardennes, the Circuit de Spa-Francorchamps is, for many drivers and fans, the "Holy Grail" of modern motorsport.
-With its 7,004 meters in length, it is currently the longest track on the Formula 1 calendar, offering a unique combination of high-speed straights, technical corners, and a topography that challenges the limits of both chassis and engine.
+For us, F1 fans and even casual virtual F1 players, the rolling Belgian hills of the Spa-Francorchamps GP are certainly the favorites for the most part.
+Currently the longest track at 7,004 meters, it features unique combinations of high-speed straights, corners that demand technical skill from the driver, and a topography that resembles a rollercoaster, pushing the limits of both chassis and engines.
 What truly defines Spa is its character as a "real track," preserving the essence of old-school racing while adapted to current safety standards.
 Unlike new street circuits, Spa is fluid and organic, snaking through forests and valleys, creating a cinematic setting that is impossible to replicate anywhere else in the world.
 At the heart of this mystique lies the most famous section in all of sport: the combination of the Eau Rouge and Raidillon corners.
-It is a steep downhill followed b...
+It is a steep downhill followed by a...

 The Green Hell: Why Nürburgring Nordschleife Still Haunts Formula 1